Skip to Main Content

 • Oral Presentation

-1. You will need to choose one topic about a movement per box.
-You do not need to do the boxes in order, but you do have to do each four with a different topic.
+1. You will need to choose one topic about a movement for each box.
+You do not need to do the boxes in order, but you do have to fill out a different movement per box.

 2. Please be sure to check out the books on the book table while you are here at the library or in school.